Vision Health: What Is Age-Related Macular Degeneration?

 AMD is the leading cause of severe vision loss in older adults.
 The number of cases is expected to increase as people continue to live longer.

-AMD is an eye disease of the retina that causes the loss of central vision needed to see clearly straight ahead.
-“Losing your central vision can affect daily activities, such as reading, driving and watching television,” Hanneken says.
+AMD is an eye disease of the retina that causes the loss of central vision, which is used to see objects sharply and clearly.
+“Losing your central vision can affect everyday tasks, such as reading, driving and watching television,” Dr. Hanneken says.
 “While living with AMD can be challenging, there is help.”

 AMD may develop in one or both eyes.
-AMD doesn’t affect peripheral vision, so complete vision loss is rare.
+It doesn’t affect peripheral vision, so complete vision loss is rare.

 What causes AMD?

-AMD affects the macula, which is part of the retina, the light-sensitive tissue in the back of the eye.
-It helps the eyes focus on things that require close, concentrated vision.
-AMD happens when aging causes damage to the macula and develops in stages.
+AMD affects the macula, a central part of the retina, the light-sensitive tissue in the back of the eye.
+The macula helps the eyes focus on things that require close, concentrated vision.
+AMD happens as the eye ages, leading to damage in the macula.
+It develops in stages.

-In early stages, small protein deposits build up under the cells that nourish the retina.
+In the early stages, small protein deposits build up under the cells that nourish the retina.
 Because these deposits cause no symptoms, patients are not aware of them.
-Straight lines looking wavy is a warning sign for AMD.

 Types of macular degeneration

-There are two forms of macular degeneration: dry and wet form.
+There are two types of macular degeneration: dry and wet form.

 Dry AMD accounts for most cases.
-Light-sensitive cells in the macula slowly break down.
-Vision loss progresses slowly, and vision can remain stable for years.
+It occurs when light-sensitive cells in the macula slowly break down over time, leading to a gradual loss of central vision.
+In many cases, vision can remain stable for years.

 Wet AMD is less common but can cause more rapid vision loss than dry AMD.
-Vision may change suddenly, with marked distortions and wavy lines.
-It happens when abnormal blood vessels grow under the retina and leak, causing scarring of the macula.
+Vision may change suddenly and include marked distortions and wavy lines, particularly affecting central field of vision.
+It happens when abnormal blood vessels grow under the retina and leak fluid or blood, which leads to scarring and damage of the macula.

 Risk factors